Welsh Economy Research Unit

 Welsh Economic Review

-The Unit produces, administers and publishes the Welsh Economic Review, which is now in its 30th year.
+The Unit produces, administers and publishes the Welsh Economic Review, which has now been active for more than 30 years.
 The Welsh Economic Review provides commentary and analysis of the Welsh economy in a manner that promotes understanding and informs decision-making and is a vehicle to engage with the Welsh business and academic community.

 Access back copies of the Welsh Economic Review.